platformer/NLP/README.md

 This is a Python notebook going over the basics of using NLTK.

 You can see the notebook [here](https://github.com/platformer/NLP/blob/main/HW02/hw2.ipynb).

-You can see the pdf of the notebook [here](https://github.com/platformer/NLP/blob/main/HW02/hw2.pdf).
+You can see a pdf of this notebook [here](https://github.com/platformer/NLP/blob/main/HW02/hw2.pdf).

 ## NLTK Word Game